This post may contain affiliate links. Please read our disclosure policy.

 The recipe comes together in 2 bowls: first the dry ingredients are mixed together and then the wet ingredients in a separate bowl before it’s all combined together.

-• Flour– I use all purpose flour but if you’re looking for a gluten free version, I suggest trying to with a gluten free 1-1 flour.
+• All-purpose flour – I use all purpose flour but if you’re looking for a gluten free version, I suggest trying to with a gluten free 1-1 flour.
 I have not tested this at all with almond flour, oat flour, or anything like that.

-• Corn kernels– this is completely optional!
+• Sweet corn kernels (optional) – Adds juiciness and bursts of sweetness.
+Fresh, frozen, or canned all work! this is completely optional!
 I didn’t add them in when i photographed the recipe but I’ve tried it with whole corn kernels and it’s SO GOOD!
 I highly recommend it!

 slice of cornbread on a spatula being pulled out of a skillet with butter on top